Got questions about Linux Foundation Training? Go to the Training FAQ.

 Certification Exam Basics

 You are required to provide your own front-end hardware (e.g. laptop or desktop) with Chrome or Chromium browser installed*, reliable internet access, and a webcam and microphone in order to take exams.
-You should use the compatibility check tool provided by the Exam Proctoring Partner to check if your system and testing environment meet the minimum requirements.
+Use the compatibility check tool provided by the Exam Proctoring Partner to check if your system and testing environment meet the minimum requirements.
 The compatibility check tool is located at https://www.examslocal.com/ScheduleExam/Home/CompatibilityCheck.
+Select “Linux Foundation” as the Exam Sponsor and “LFCS” or “LFCE” as the Exam.
 (Be sure to run the compatibility check from the system that you will use to take your Exam.)
 If you already registered for an Exam, you can also login to My Portal (training.linuxfoundation.org/portal) and click on the Check System Requirements step to be directed to the compatibility check tool.

 *Please note that you will need to enable 3rd-party cookies when you take the Exam.
 These cookies can be disabled as soon as the Exam is completed.

 The Linux Foundation's Certification Exams are performance-based, which means the only way to ‘study’ for them is to practice, practice, practice.
-The overview of domains and competencies listed on the webpage for each Certification provides guidance on the topics covered in an Exam.
+The Overview of Domains and Competencies – listed in the Exam Details section of the webpage for each Certification (LFCS and LFCE) – provides guidance on the topics covered in an Exam.
 Candidates are encouraged to gain as much hands-on experience as possible in order to build mastery using the command line (since the Exam terminal does not use a Graphical Interface).
 Be sure to check out our Free Certification Prep Guide for more help.

 Some Candidates, especially those newer to Linux, may find it valuable to complete a formal training course.
 The Linux Foundation offers optional test preparation courses that cover the relevant material.
 Candidates may also choose to take optional training from The Linux Foundation or from another training provider to help them prepare for the Exams.
 Keep in mind that while training can be a great first step, it is not required and does not guarantee that you will pass the Exam.
 Recommended courses from the Linux Foundation's Training Curriculum are listed on the webpage for each Certification Exam, though it is strictly optional whether Candidates take training from the Linux Foundation vs. other providers, if training is chosen at all.